-Netanyahu gets his controversial supreme court changes despite mass protests
+Netanyahu gets his controversial Supreme Court changes despite mass protests

-Israel’s parliament votes through Netanyahu’s controversial supreme court changes – despite mass protests
+Israel’s parliament votes through Netanyahu’s controversial Supreme Court changes – despite mass protests

-Bill passes 64-0 after opposition politicians leave chamber crying ‘for shame’ – with the streets around the building packed with protesters
+Bill passes 64-0 after opposition politicians leave chamber crying ‘For shame!’ – with the streets around the building packed with protesters

 Israel’s parliament has voted to curb the powers of the Supreme Court, a key part of Benjamin Netanyahu’s divisive judicial overhaul, despite massive nationwide protests that have exposed deep rifts within the country.

-In a stormy session on Monday, legislators met to vote on a bill which would strip the country’s top judges of the right to strike down government decisions on the basis that they are "unreasonable."
-Beforehand, opposition legislators, who had labelled the move a “disaster”, shouted “for shame” and stormed out of the building in protest.
+In a stormy session on Monday, legislators met to vote on a bill which would strip the country’s top judges of the right to strike down government decisions on the basis that they are “unreasonable”.
+Beforehand, opposition legislators who had labelled the move a “disaster” shouted “For shame!” and stormed out of the building in protest.

-Crowds of angry protesters outside blocked access to the Knesset accusing the government of “declaring war” on the country while union chiefs threatened potential strikes.
+Crowds of angry protesters outside blocked access to the Knesset, accusing the government of “declaring war” on the country, while union chiefs threatened potential strikes.
+Despite this, the measure was passed by a 64-0 margin.

+By the evening, thousands of campaigners had taken to streets across the country, blocking highways and scuffling with police who said at least 19 people had been arrested.

-The justice minister, Yariv Levin, the architect of the plan, said parliament had started “an important historic process" of overhauling the judiciary.
-Supporters claim the reforms will rebalance the branches of government, by stopping unelected judges having “excessive powers” over decision-making by elected officials.
+Justice minister Yariv Levin, the architect of the plan, said parliament had started “an important historic process” of overhauling the judiciary.
+Supporters claim the reforms will rebalance the branches of government by stopping unelected judges from having “excessive powers” over decision-making by elected officials.

 “We took the first step in the historic, important process of fixing the justice system and restoring powers that were taken from the government and the Knesset [parliament],” Mr Levin said in his speech.

-However, the reforms have not just sparked mass protest, but caused splits in the Israel's powerful military and repeatedly drawn concern from its closest ally, the United States and other parts of the international community.
+However, the reforms have not only sparked mass protest but caused splits in Israel’s powerful military and repeatedly drawn concern from its closest ally, the United States and other parts of the international community.

 Mr Netanyahu attended the session but has yet to publicly comment – he was briefly hospitalised before the vote to have a pacemaker implanted adding another layer of drama to the day.

-The bill has laid bare the deep and bitter faultlines in Israeli society and exposed the determination of Mr Netanyahu and his far-right religious-nationalist allies to ram through their vision for the country.
+The bill has laid bare the deep and bitter faultlines in Israeli society and exposed the determination of Mr Netanyahu and his far-right religious nationalist allies to ram through their vision for the country.

 Mr Netanyahu and his coalition argue that the Supreme Court has become an elitist group that does not represent the Israeli people and has overstepped its role by committing “judicial activism”.

-Monday’s bill is just the first step in a wider planned shakeup - that left wing Israeli media outlets have labelled “a judicial coup” - which has yet to to fully make its way to the Knesset floor.
+Monday’s bill is just the first step in a wider planned shake-up – one that left-wing Israeli media outlets have labelled “a judicial coup” – which has yet to fully make its way to the Knesset floor.

-Other scheduled bills include removing independent legal advisors to the ministries, who serve as watchdogs.
+Other scheduled bills include removing independent legal advisers to the ministries, who serve as watchdogs.
 It followed another piece of legislation pushed through in March which makes it harder for sitting prime ministers to be declared unfit for office.

 Critics say it is part of Mr Netanyahu’s efforts to consolidate power by weakening the independence and oversight of judges, as well as to avoid jail time as he stands trial on graft charges: a conviction could end up being appealed in the Supreme Court.
 Mr Netanayhu denies all the charges.